Journey to the Poles of Inaccessibility

 Small Enchantments

 12 Princesses sneak out to a Ball every night.
 Or so they say.
-You see, their father locks them in the palace.
+You see, their Father locks them in the palace.
 Some say he’s overprotective, others say he’s evil.
 Either way, 12 young women are trapped.
 And where is their Mother, you might wonder?
-Oh, their Mother is a dying tree and their aunt […]
+Oh, their Mother is a dying tree and their Aunt […]